paaalm07/RPI_Measurement_System/docs/user_guide.rst

 A value of <= 0 will lead to full system speed.
 This is not recommended as it will lead also to a high CPU load and/or overflows and data loss.
 Also a communication overflows can happen, which may lead to a system crash.

-**Note:** The maximum value has to be evaluated, especially with a high number of channels enabled.
+..
+Note:: The maximum value has to be evaluated, especially with a high number of channels enabled.
 Not done yet.

 Configuration Files